OAuth Gateway

 (enabled) if not specified.

-# Core MCP Services MCP_FETCH_ENABLED=true # Web content fetching (stdio proxy) MCP_FETCHS_ENABLED=true # Native Python fetch implementation MCP_FILESYSTEM_ENABLED=true # File system access (sandboxed) MCP_MEMORY_ENABLED=true # Persistent memory/knowledge graph MCP_TIME_ENABLED=true # Time and timezone operations # Advanced MCP Services MCP_SEQUENTIALTHINKING_ENABLED=true # Structured problem solving MCP_TMUX_ENABLED=true # Terminal multiplexer integration MCP_PLAYWRIGHT_ENABLED=false # Browser automation (resource intensive) MCP_EVERYTHING_ENABLED=true # Test server with all features MCP_ECHO_ENABLED=true # Diagnostic and debugging tools
+# Core MCP Services MCP_FETCH_ENABLED=true # Web content fetching (stdio proxy) MCP_FETCHS_ENABLED=true # Native Python fetch implementation MCP_FILESYSTEM_ENABLED=true # File system access (sandboxed) MCP_MEMORY_ENABLED=true # Persistent memory/knowledge graph MCP_TIME_ENABLED=true # Time and timezone operations # Advanced MCP Services MCP_SEQUENTIALTHINKING_ENABLED=true # Structured problem solving MCP_TMUX_ENABLED=true # Terminal multiplexer integration MCP_PLAYWRIGHT_ENABLED=false # Browser automation (resource intensive) MCP_EVERYTHING_ENABLED=true # Test server with all features # Echo Diagnostic Services (Choose one or both) MCP_ECHO_STATEFUL_ENABLED=true # Echo with session state & replayLastEcho MCP_ECHO_STATELESS_ENABLED=true # Echo without state management

 # MCP Protocol Version (used by services that support it) MCP_PROTOCOL_VERSION=2025-06-18 # Note: Some services only support specific versions: # - mcp-memory: 2024-11-05 # - mcp-sequentialthinking: 2024-11-05 # - mcp-fetch, mcp-filesystem, mcp-time: 2025-03-26 # - Others: 2025-06-18